Autistic Burnout as a Turning Point

 🧠 What is actually happening to us

 Autistic burnout is a syndrome of chronic exhaustion in which we temporarily lose skills that used to come automatically: speech, cooking, driving, the ability to reply to messages.
-Our resilience to sensory and social нагрузкам decreases.
+Our tolerance for sensory and social demands decreases.
 The desire to disappear from the world entirely grows stronger.

 And it has a specific cause.

 Masking is when we hide our autistic traits in order to look NORMAL.
-We suppress stimming, force ourselves to look our conversation partner in the eyes, script conversations in advance, portray emotions we do not feel.
+We suppress stimming, force ourselves to look people in the eye, script conversations in advance, perform emotions we do not feel.
 For years.
 For decades.

-Our body pays a high price for all of this.
-Chronic masking first winds up the stress-response axis to the limit, and then it begins to malfunction — cortisol drops, and that complete exhaustion sets in (data from a 2024 Karolinska Institutet twin study).
+Our body pays a high price for all of this the entire time.
+Chronic masking first drives the stress-response axis to its limit, and then it starts to malfunction — cortisol drops, and that full exhaustion sets in (data from a 2024 Karolinska Institutet twin study).

-A study involving 342 autistic adults (Evans et al., 2024, Pepperdine University) showed a direct relationship: the higher the level of masking, the lower the self-esteem, the lower the sense of authenticity, and the higher the depression, anxiety, and risk of burnout.
+A study involving 342 autistic adults (Evans et al., 2024, Pepperdine University) showed a direct link: the higher the level of masking, the lower the self-esteem, the weaker the sense of authenticity, and the higher the depression, anxiety, and risk of burnout.
 In other words, masking and “being yourself” literally stand at opposite ends of the same scale.

 💡 Why burnout can become a turning point

-Here is the paradox I never get tired of noticing: in research, in my practice, and in my own experience.
-You stop masking when there is literally no strength left for it.
+Here is the paradox I never tire of noticing in research, in my practice, and in my own experience.
+You stop masking when you literally have no strength left for it.
 Burnout makes masking physically impossible.

 And at that moment (often for the first time in life) we see ourselves without it.
-And then many of us finally begin to look for an explanation.
-We arrive at a diagnosis, at information, at community.
-A thematic analysis of more than a thousand posts by autistic people (Mantzalas et al., 2022, La Trobe University) showed that receiving a diagnosis after burnout often led to improved self-esteem, self-confidence, finding an autistic community, and most importantly to positive changes in life and career aimed at reducing stress and living more authentically.
+And then many of us finally begin looking for an explanation.
+We come to a diagnosis, to information, to community.
+A thematic analysis of more than a thousand posts by autistic people (Mantzalas et al., 2022, La Trobe University) showed that receiving a diagnosis after burnout often led to improved self-esteem, greater self-confidence, finding autistic community, and most importantly to positive changes in life and career aimed at reducing stress and living more authentically.

 One participant in that study wrote: “A massive autistic burnout may have saved my life.”

-Autistic adults after burnout and diagnosis describe the same changes again and again: they change jobs, reconsider relationships, shorten the list of “musts,” begin looking for an environment that suits them instead of forcing themselves to fit the environment.
+Autistic adults after burnout and diagnosis describe the same changes over and over: they change jobs, reconsider relationships, shorten the list of “musts,” begin looking for environments that suit them instead of forcing themselves to fit the environment.
 They stop spending energy on seeming, and start spending it on living.

 😔 But this works only under one condition

 Everything written above is scenario A. When a person in burnout gets information about their condition.
-When there is at least someone nearby who understands, or at least does not invalidate.
+When there is at least someone nearby who understands, or at least does not invalidate them.
 When language and words appear for what is happening.

 But there is also scenario B.

 When there is no information at all.
 When burnout looks simply like “I’m falling apart again.”
-When you have no strength left to mask and you perceive it as *“*I’m hysterical, abnormal, no one will want to communicate with me.”
-When there is no explanation for everything happening to you, and the only available version sounds like “I’m broken, and no one will help me.”
+When you have no strength left to mask and you perceive it as *“*I’m hysterical, abnormal, no one will want to talk to me.”
+When there is no explanation for everything happening to you, and the only available version sounds like “I am broken, and no one will help me.”

 Among autistic people who were in active burnout, 63% simultaneously reported suicidal thoughts or the desire to harm themselves (Mantzalas et al., 2024).
-The risk of death by suicide in autistic people is on average 2.85 times higher than in the neurotypical population (2024 meta-analysis, Psychiatry Research, more than 88,000 participants).
-Masking and autistic burnout were identified as specific suicidal risk factors specifically for our population.
+The risk of death by suicide among autistic people is on average 2.85 times higher than in the neurotypical population (2024 meta-analysis, Psychiatry Research, more than 88,000 participants).
+Masking and autistic burnout have been identified as specific suicide risk factors precisely for our population.

 These are terrifying numbers.
 I am writing them because they explain why information literally saves lives.